mikewitt/ambitious/README.md

 > [!IMPORTANT]
 > Some browsers will cache the page styles, and will not see updates unless you refresh the page and clear the cache.
 On Chrome, shift-click the reload button (or Shift+F5) to force the browser to ignore the cache and hard refresh the page.
 So, style changes may not be reflected until you hard refresh the page.

+# Usage Notes:
+Extremely long articles may break certain things with the style.
+In particular, if the TOC is long enough that it needs a scroll bar, I'm not sure how it will behave, or if it will behave properly.

 ## TODO:
  - Recipe template
  - Color transitions from light <-> dark seem inconsistent because of background image